 Self-Management refers to the ability to manage the emotions that arise during a period of turmoil, stress or excitement within our lives.
 When a person is able to control how they react to a situation, they ensure that they do not allow potential harmful or destructive actions and impulses occur.
 Instead, they control their responses, ensuring their personal effectiveness in order to meet or exceed their personal goals.

 In addition, self-management involves the intrinsic desire to find new approaches, set challenging objectives and take calculated risks.
 This is aided by the ability to view circumstances, individuals and incidents in a positive manner, looking to find ways to overcome conflict and adversity through each challenge.
 This positivity opens the door to flexibility and the ability to grow and change, adapting to situations and ideas that arise.
 People with these skills can more easily adapt to change and manage the varying tasks they need to perform.

 Social intelligence is comprised of two different areas, Social Consciousness and Relationship Management.
 Social intelligence gives us very tangible skills that one can work on in order to build better relationships with others.
 It is how we put our emotional intelligence to work within our relationships and dealings with others that defines how intelligent we are in this area.

 Humans are designed in a way that they desire relationships.
 Each person wants to be accepted, cared for, nurtured and understood.
 Some people put a wall up and appear to not want to form relationships but this is out of a want to avoid pain and disappointment, not the lack of desire to connect.

-Though social intelligence is a not new concept, medical research is now being done that are shows how strong the link is between social intelligence and persons’ psychological health and physical well being.
+Though social intelligence is a not new concept, medical research is now being done that shows how strong the link is between social intelligence and a person’s psychological health and physical well-being.